cruzerngz/remote_file_service/report/main.typ

 ///
 /// This is an enum containing a C-style variant, a newtype variant, and a
 /// struct variant.
-/// Tuples, arrays, and maps are also supported.
+/// Tuples, arrays, and maps are all supported.
 #[derive(Serialize, Deserialize)]
 enum CustomPayload {
     Empty,